Skip to main content

 Customers Who Purchased a Specific Product

-Target customers who have already bought a specific product.
+Customers who have purchased a specific product

 Why this matters: